 The BLM sensitive species determination for Rocky Mountain bighorn sheep under this alternative is no impact to individuals or habitat, and the supporting rationale attributed to BLM-authorized grazing for this determination is discussed above.
-Eliminating domestic sheep grazing on these BLM allotments would eliminate the potential for disease outbreak in bighorn herds as a result of contact with domestic sheep under permit with the Gunnison Field Office.
+Eliminating domestic sheep grazing on these BLM allotments would eliminate the potential for disease outbreak in bighorn herds as a result of contact with domestic sheep under permit with the Gunnison Field Office on the allotments analyzed in this EIS.